twobulls/github_actions/README.md

 You can read the full list in the [official documentation.](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#workflow-limitations)

 ### Security Limitations
 As hinted at earlier, Actions mitigates some potential security issues by allowing version-pinning and explicit access control to secrets.
 When using external actions you need to trust the author.
+A few questions you should ask when integrating an external Action are:

-Is there a way to know that an external Action is compromised?
-How much access does an external action need?
-What is the external action doing with your secrets if you grant access?
-These are not necessarily unique to GitHub Actions, but instead, is a wider problem in the social coding era.
+- Is there a way to know that an Action is compromised?
+- How much access does an external action need?
+- What is the external action doing with your secrets if you grant access?

+These problems are not necessarily unique to GitHub Actions, but instead, are a wider problem in the social coding era.
 A few potential mitigations for this problem would be alerts about compromised external actions and a freeze on Workflows using compromised Actions.
+But until those features are implemented, be sure to trust the Actions that you're using.

 ## Next Steps
 Today you learned about GitHub Actions and deployed a serverless API.
 GitHub Actions is extremely flexible and this just scratches the surface of what is possible.
 Because of the diversity of events available, Actions can integrate with GitHub Issues and with external communication tools like Slack.
 You can build automation for lots of common tasks.
 But most importantly, you can share that automation and use automation that others have already built.
-This lets you focus on building the core differentiators of your app.